datopian/playbook/onboarding/README.md

 		* Exchange rates: https://github.com/datasets/registry/issues/15
   * Check: they know what their task is for next 24h (i.e. package a dataset).
 What would "done" look like?

-## Operations Induction Guide
+## Operations Team Onboarding

-### Operations Induction Guide
+### Operations Team onboarding

 Objective of the operations team
-Objective: AET runs as a smoothly oiled machine in terms of finances and systems.
+Objective: Datopian runs as a smoothly oiled machine in terms of finances and systems.

-To enable AET and associated initiatives to operate efficiently and reliably, providing a high degree of integrity around payment, compliance, HR etc, as well as maintaining and make available key information (e.g. finances, metrics) to others.
+To enable Datopian and associated initiatives to operate efficiently and reliably, providing a high degree of integrity around payment, compliance, HR etc, as well as maintaining and make available key information (e.g. finances, metrics) to others.

 Way of being: a smoothly oiled machine.
 Effective and Efficient.